What Is ADHD in Adults?

 According to the Attention Deficit Disorder Association, attention deficit hyperactivity disorder (ADHD) is “a highly genetic syndrome that has to do with the regulation of a particular set of brain functions and related behaviors.”

 The compromised brain function has to do with executive function skills which control things like concentration, memory, attention, motivation, organization, and hyperactivity.

 Around ten million adults have ADHD.
 Symptoms begin in childhood and continue into adulthood.

 An adult with ADHD may show inconsistent performance at work, and struggle with daily responsibilities.
 They can harbor feelings of frustration, guilt, or shame.

 I felt a deep and personal shame for behaviors that I did not understand and seemed to have no control over.
 My lack of organization, forgetfulness, procrastination, and inability to prioritize left me feeling that I could not do what every other “normal” person on the planet could do.
 I was ashamed of my shortcomings because I did not understand them and had built no coping skills to manage them.

-I zoned out when people were talking; I didn’t mean to.
-I lacked basic organizational skills.
-I knew how to do things, but could not make myself do them.
+I zoned out when people were talking (I didn’t mean to) and I lacked basic organizational skills.
+Also, I knew how to do things, but could not make myself do them.
 Things that came quickly to others were tasks I could only manage with great difficulty.

 Something as simple as cleaning house could be incredibly frustrating, as I had a difficult time with finding a natural order to do things.
 I often started tasks in the middle or went from one thing to another without ever finishing anything.
 I would start in one room and then realize I was doing something entirely different, or that I’d moved to another room altogether.